Algebraic Presentations of Type Dependency

 \subsubsection{The definition of E-systems}

 We can now give the definition of E-systems.

-\begin{defn} A \define{pre-E-system} \sys{E} is a \scat $\cat{F}$ with term structure equipped with a chosen terminal object $\Eroot{}$ in $\cat{F}$, the structure of a pre-substitution system $S$, the structure of a pre-weakening system $W$, and the structure of a pre-projection system $\tfid{}$. \end{defn}
+\begin{defi} A \define{pre-E-system} \sys{E} is a \scat $\cat{F}$ with term structure equipped with a chosen terminal object $\Eroot{}$ in $\cat{F}$, the structure of a pre-substitution system $S$, the structure of a pre-weakening system $W$, and the structure of a pre-projection system $\tfid{}$. \end{defi}

-\begin{defn} A \define{pre-E-homomorphism} from $\sys{E}$ to $\sys{D}$ is a functor $H:\Efam{E}\to \Efam{D}$ between the underlying categories with term structure such that $F(\Erootsys{E}) = \Erootsys{D}$, which is a pre-substitution homomorphism, a pre-weakening homomorphism, and a pre-projection homomorphism. \end{defn}
+\begin{defi} A \define{pre-E-homomorphism} from $\sys{E}$ to $\sys{D}$ is a functor $H:\Efam{E}\to \Efam{D}$ between the underlying categories with term structure such that $F(\Erootsys{E}) = \Erootsys{D}$, which is a pre-substitution homomorphism, a pre-weakening homomorphism, and a pre-projection homomorphism. \end{defi}